awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 **Note**
 This Group Policy setting is available only in the AWS GovCloud \(US\-West\) Region at this time\.
 This Group Policy setting applies to both password\-authenticated and smart card\-authenticated sessions\.
 To enable the use of smart cards with Windows WorkSpaces, additional steps are required\.
-For more information, see [Use Smart Cards for Authentication](smart-cards.md)\.
+For more information, see [Use smart cards for authentication](smart-cards.md)\.

 **To enable or disable disconnect session on screen lock for Windows WorkSpaces**

-1. Make sure that the most recent [Workspaces Group Policy administrative template for WSP](#gp_install_template_wsp) is installed in the Central Store of the domain controller for your WorkSpaces directory\.
+1. Make sure that the most recent [WorkSpaces Group Policy administrative template for WSP](#gp_install_template_wsp) is installed in the Central Store of the domain controller for your WorkSpaces directory\.

 1. On a directory administration WorkSpace or an Amazon EC2 instance that is joined to your WorkSpaces directory, open the Group Policy Management tool \(gpmc\.msc\)\.